Carly Pearce: 2017–2019: Breakout with "Every Little Thing" and "I Hope You're Happy Now"

+2020–present: 29: Written in Stone and Hummingbird

 In June 2020, Pearce revealed that she was recording new music and that her next single will not be a track off of her second album.
 In September 2020, she released the single, "Next Girl".
 In February 2021, Pearce released her first extended play collection titled, 29.
 The album's name was derived from personal setbacks she endured during her twenty ninth year.
 These events included her divorce from singer, Michael Ray, and the death of her long-time producer, Busbee.
 The EP received praise from American Songwriter, which called it an "exquisite seven song collection."
 Rolling Stone noted a "progression" in its seven tracks that ends "in a place of hope."
 Following its release, "Next Girl" reached the top 15 of the Billboard country airplay chart.

 In June 2021, Pearce was invited by Dolly Parton to become a cast member of the Grand Ole Opry.
 A month later, she announced the release of her third studio album titled 29: Written in Stone alongside the promotional single "Dear Miss Loretta", a tribute to Loretta Lynn featuring Patty Loveless.
 The album was a continuation of her 2021 EP.
 It was officially released in September 2021.
 It reached number nine on the Billboard country albums chart and number 83 on the Billboard 200.
 The disc received positive reviews from critics, including AllMusic, which praised her "vulnerability" and Variety which highlighted its traditional musical sound.
 The disc spawned the 2021 single, "Never Wanted to Be That Girl", a duet with Ashley McBryde.
 It became Pearce's third single to top the Billboard Country Airplay chart.
 In October 2022, Pearce headlined two sold-out shows at the Ryman Auditorium.
+The album's third single "What He Didn't Do" reached number one on the Aircheck/Mediabase chart, becoming the first woman in 80 weeks to top the country radio charts with a solo track.

 In early 2023, Pearce won her first accolade from the Grammy Awards for her performance on "Never Wanted to Be That Girl".
-In March 2023, Pearce's first live album will be released titled Written in Stone (Live From Music City).
-It will feature several special guests including Lee Brice and Ashley McBryde.
+In March 2023, Pearce's first live album was released titled 29: Written in Stone (Live from Music City).
+It featured the entirety of her previous album, along with several additional tracks and special guests.
+In 2024, Pearce announced the release of her next studio album Hummingbird.
+The original release was scheduled for June 14, but Pearce pushed the release date to June 7 to correspond with CMA Fest.
+Hummingbird rose to number 31 on the US country albums chart.
+Its lead single "We Don't Fight Anymore" (featuring harmony vocals from Chris Stapleton), reached the US country top ten in 2024.
+A deluxe edition of the album, titled Hummingbird: No Rain, No Flowers, was released on March 14, 2025.